ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_0/SortAndSearchingAlgorithms/TheoryOfSorting.md

 | [347.
 Top K Frequent Elements](https://leetcode.com/problems/top-k-frequent-elements/) | Min Heap | Amazon |
 | [621.
 Task Scheduler](https://leetcode.com/problems/task-scheduler/) | Max Heap + Greedy | Google |

----

-Would you like me to categorize these further (like by level or frequency), or generate a practice plan using these?